GUEST TICKET CONTRACT

 Except to the extent required by law, or otherwise as provided in this Guest Ticket Contract, your booking confirmation, eDocs and any other vouchers associated with your cruise are not transferable to another person.
 If someone else attempts to use your cruise documents or vouchers to check-in and we discover that that person is not you, they will be denied boarding.

 Please note that different cruise fare types are subject to different cruise fare rules and are priced differently.
 Your reservation is subject to the cruise fare rules applicable to the type of cruise fare that you choose and the time of booking.
+Fares will be quoted in $AUD or $NZD (as applicable depending on where the ticket is being acquired) and will be confirmed at time of booking.
+These fares are converted from $USD and exchange rates can change at any time, prior to a confirmed booking, without notice.
+Any changes made to a confirmed reservation may change the applicable exchange rate and $AUD or $NZD fares will be reconfirmed at the time of change.

 When using your credit or debit card to pay us directly for your cruise, please be aware that we may process that transaction via a bank outside of Australia or New Zealand and your card issuer may choose to charge you a foreign processing fee.
 We advise you to check the terms and conditions of such foreign transactions with your card issuer in advance of making a payment to us.
-If final payment is not received by us on or before the end of the prescribed time period, or it is received but subsequently reversed, we may cancel your reservation.
+If final payment is not received by us on or before the end of the prescribed time period, or it is received but subsequently reversed, we may cancel your reservation at the applicable cancellation penalty.
 Once payment is received, the reservation may be cancelled by you in writing, though cancellation fees may apply in accordance with the schedule set out in Chart B under clause 19 below.

 |Cruise Type||Deposit payable